Theatre MA – 2023 entry

 What you will study

-You’ll also complete an Independent Research Project that will allow you to specialise in an area of particular interest to you, and you will complete a Professional Development Portfolio relevant to your career path.
+You’ll also complete an independent research project that will allow you to specialise in an area of particular interest to you, and you’ll complete a professional development portfolio relevant to your career path.

 Academic year structure

 The Guildford School of Acting (GSA) delivers its provision across three teaching blocks, within the University of Surrey’s existing semester structure.